Yohance Marshall: Professional

 On March 6, 2012, Marshall signed a two-year contract with Thai Premier League side, Chainat FC.
 He made his debut on May 26, 2012, in a 2–2 draw against Thai Port F.C.
 In August 2012, Marshall and Chainat FC decided to terminate the contract by mutual consent.

 On December 10, 2012, Marshall signed a one-year contract with Myanmar National League side Nay Pyi Taw F.C.
 Marshall made his debut for Nay Pyi Taw F.C. on January 12, 2013, in a 1–1 draw against Ayeyawady United F.C.
 He scored his first goal for the club in dramatic fashion, as he grabbed the game-winning goal against Hantharwady United football club in 90+5 minutes of the game to give Nay Pyi Taw F.C. their first win of the season.
-After a successful first half of the season in the Myanmar top-flight, Marshall was selected for a Foreign Player All-star team that will play against the Myanmar national football team.
-Marshall came off the bench to start the second half of the All-Star game with the Foreign team trailing 1-0.
+After a successful first half of the season in the Myanmar top-flight, Marshall was selected for a Foreign Player All-star team that will play against the Myanmar national team.
+Marshall came off the bench to start the second half of the All-Star game with the Foreign team trailing 1–0.
 He scored a header from a corner kick to equalized the game.
 The foreign All-Star team went on to win the game 2–1.
 Marshall finished the season with three goals in 21 games and went the entire season without being shown a card.
 He helped Nay Pyi Taw F.C. qualify for the AFC Cup for the first time in their short history with a runner-up finish in the Myanmar National League.